mahuntington/css-notes/9. ES6/README.md

 ## babel/transpiling

-Now!
-But it depends where.
 Node.js supports most/nearly all new things.
 [Chrome, Firefox, Edge, and Safari have been keeping up well](http://caniuse.com/#search=es6).
 But new features are being added and tested.
 To be sure that code will run across many platforms (never forget the people who still use IE8), many people have come to rely on transpilers/compilers.
 Transpilers/Compilers take 'dialects' of standard code (incuding ES6, coffeescript, typescript and more) and convert the code for you.
 A popular one for ES6 is [Babel](https://babeljs.io/), they have both repl (Read, Evaluate, Print, Loop) and an npm module/gem.

  ![babel repl](https://i.imgur.com/SKLMkIU.png)